-You may be tempted to handle small tasks throughout your shift that haven't been delegated to you because it seems convenient or you want to help out.
+You may be tempted to handle small tasks throughout your shift that haven't been delegated to you because they seem convenient or you want to help out.

-Although a few extra minutes to help out a colleague doesn't seem like much, doing that several times throughout your shift can have a big impact on nurse time management.
+Although a few extra minutes to help out a colleague doesn't seem like much, doing that several times throughout your shift can greatly impact nurse time management.
 Make sure your responsibilities take priority.

 Although you want to ensure their care needs are met and that they're comfortable, it's okay to say no to an unreasonable request during a busy shift.
 Make sure one demanding patient isn't monopolizing all your time, leaving other patients without your attention.